Station wagon: Comparison with hatchbacks

-Station wagons and hatchbacks have in common a two-box design configuration, a shared interior volume for passengers and cargo and a rear door (often called a tailgate in the case of a wagon) that is hinged at roof level.
-Folding rear seats (to create a larger space for cargo) are also common on both station wagons and hatchbacks.
+Station wagons and hatchbacks have in common a two-box design configuration, a shared interior volume for passengers and cargo as well as a hatch or rear door (often called a tailgate in the case of a station wagon) that is hinged at roof level.
+Folding rear seats designed to provide a larger space for cargo in place of passenger capacity, are also typical features for station wagons and hatchbacks.

 Distinguishing features between hatchbacks and station wagons include: